xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

+When you are finished
+1. share and recieve your partner's code (for Ex.
+7 & 8)
-When you are finished create a PR with the following title: `Ex.
-8: Add Calculator`.
+2. create a PR (XPX-MMC fork) with the following title: `Ex.
+7 & 8: Car counter & Add calculator '.

 # Ex.
 9 Buttons
 Create a React component called `Buttons`.
 This component changes the text of the buttons from Push to Pushed when a button has been pushed.
 The Reset button resets the text of both buttons to "Push".